athithianr/TrustNetworks/README.md

 Used find function in algorithms library to check for duplicate equivalence classes when printing out each one.
 Implemented a variety of nested for and while loops to ensure reflexive, symmetric, and transitive closure.
+Used input redirection to read number of users and trust relationships from text file.